marketing

 blurry shopping mall interior

-The consumer must be able to read and acknowledge his cancellation rights before he submits the order.
-Therefore the best option is to include the adapted instructions for cancellations provided by the CCRs in your general terms and conditions or as a permanently available link in the footer.
-It will be an add-on and a very user-friendly option, if you include a link to the full cancellation policy on the ordering page.
-In cases, where no legal right to cancel exists, this will make it really clear to the consumer.
+The consumer must be able to read and acknowledge their cancellation rights before he submits the order.
+Therefore, the best option is to include the adapted instructions for cancellations provided by the CCRs in your general terms and conditions or as a permanently available link in the footer.
+It will be an add-on and a very user-friendly option if you include a link to the full cancellation policy on the ordering page.
+In cases where no legal right to cancel exists, this will make it really clear to the consumer.

 Have you got questions about the GDPR?
 We've covered all the FAQs Download whitepaper